 - Do I Have to Save Up a Bunch of Money to Start an Envelope System?
 Absolutely not!
 You use the money from your current paycheck to fund your envelope system.

-How To Start an Envelope System
+How To Start Using the Cash Envelope Budgeting System

 Now let’s start with the “how to” part of beginning your own cash based envelope system: